Create a VM instance in us-west1-c zone with Terraform

 Finish your quest

 This self-paced lab is part of the Managing Cloud Infrastructure with Terraform and Automating Infrastructure on Google Cloud with Terraform quests.
 A quest is a series of related labs that form a learning path.
-Completing this quest earns you the badge above to recognize your achievement.
-You can make your badge public and link to it in your online resume or social media account.
-Enroll in the Managing Cloud Infrastructure with Terraform quest or the Automating Infrastructure on Google Cloud with Terraform skill badge quest and get immediate completion credit for taking this lab.
-See other available Qwiklabs Quests.
+Completing a quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in any quest that contains this lab and get immediate completion credit.
+See the Google Cloud Skills Boost catalog to see all available quests.

 Take your next lab

 Continue your quest with Infrastructure as Code with Terraform.
-You can also check out these suggestions:
+You can also check out these Google Cloud Skills labs:

 Next steps/Learn More